 Before giving my recipe, I wish to explain the easiest method for roasting peppers.

-- 1 kg red sweet peppers (Florina type)
+- 1 kilo red sweet peppers (Florina type)

 - 1 tablespoon olive oil